Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Introduction

-As will be shown below, when $\beta < 1$ a Hamiltonian of the form (\ref{1-1}) can be transformed to the standard CFT Hamiltonian $(2iD)$ (on the plane), while for $\beta > 1$ it can be transformed to the L\"uscher-Mack type Hamiltonian $P_\mu + K_\mu$.
+As will be shown below, when $\beta < 1$ a Hamiltonian of the form (\ref{1-1}) can be transformed to the standard CFT Hamiltonian $(H_{\rm ST}=2iD)$ (on the plane), while for $\beta > 1$ it can be transformed to the L\"uscher-Mack (LM) type Hamiltonian $(H_{\rm LM}=i(P_\mu + K_\mu))$.
+We note that {for a CFT on $S^d$}, $H_{\rm LM}$ shares the same vacuum as the $H_{\rm ST}$.
+However as we shall show, the two Hamiltonians are related by a non-unitary transformation.
+Furthermore unitary time evolution with $H_{\rm LM}$ results in exponential time dependence.

 As is standard in CFT's, it is convenient to first work in Euclidean signature and perform a Weyl transformation to a plane $R^{d+1}$

 where $x^\mu$ are cartesian coordinates on $R^{d+1}$ and

 The operator $(2iD)$ becomes the dilatation operator on the plane, while $P_\mu$ generates translations on the plane.
 Acting on functions on $R^{d+1}$ the conformal generators are represented by the following differential operators